top of page

 Hightower Cellars, 19418 E 583 PR NE, Benton City, WA 99320

-These customers had never been to Red Mountain, so I wanted to start them off at the top of the hill and show them sights.
+These customers had never been to Red Mountain, so I wanted to start them off at the top of the hill to show them sights.
 The Hightower Cellars tasting room is designed perfectly to take advantage of these majestic views.
 Tim and Kelly Hightower grow 10 acres of Bordeaux varietals.
 They focus on sustainable farming and are involved in every step of the winemaking process.
 This results in a beautifully well-balanced wine that showcases the bold red mountain fruit.
 Their Red Mountain Reserve is one of my favorites.

 Stop #2 - The French château